kaizoku73/ShadowBits/README.md

 - **Audio**: Modifies the least significant bit of audio sample data in a randomized pattern

 ## What is LSB and how does it work?
-For a detailed explanation of LSB steganography and how it works, check out this article: https://kaizoku.gitbook.io/steganography
+For a detailed explanation on LSB steganography and how it works, check out this article: https://kaizoku.gitbook.io/steganography

 ### Security Features